Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control

 \subsection{Efficiency and Runtime Analysis}

-As mentioned in Section~\ref{sec:4.1}, our framework is training-free and operates entirely at inference time.
+Our framework is training-free and operates entirely at inference time.
 Table~\ref{tab:time} provides a detailed comparison of inference efficiency against several state-of-the-art methods on a single NVIDIA A100 GPU.

-Our method incurs zero training cost, which is a significant advantage over approaches that require costly fine-tuning.
-The primary computational overhead comes from the Intra-Step Recursive Refinement (IRR) module, which increases the inference time by approximately 40--50\% compared to running only the base VDM.
-Despite this, our framework achieves inference speeds that are comparable to, and in some cases faster than, prior methods.
-For instance, when integrated with the SVD backbone, our method is more efficient than several other SVD-based baselines.
-This analysis demonstrates that our framework achieves strong controllability without prohibitive computational costs, offering an efficient and effective alternative to training-intensive pipelines.
+Our method incurs zero training cost, offering a significant advantage over resource-intensive fine-tuning approaches.
+The primary computational overhead stems from the IRR module, which effectively adds an extra sampling process, taking approximately the same time as a single standard sampling step.
+In contrast, the DSG module involves only a simple matrix operation per step, incurring negligible temporal cost.
+Similarly, the FLF module's channel-wise optical flow estimation presents a substantially lower computational burden than the backbone model inference.
+A detailed breakdown of these component costs is reported in Table~\ref{tab:cost}.
+Note that while absolute times may vary across hardware configurations, the relative temporal relationships remain reliable.
+Despite these additions, our framework maintains inference speeds comparable to, and often faster than, existing methods, as evidenced in Table~\ref{tab:time}.
+This demonstrates that our framework achieves robust controllability without prohibitive computational costs, offering an efficient alternative to training-intensive pipelines.